 Whilst the cupboard is empty you have a chance to get in their with the hoover and get up all the bits that have accumulated.
 Also wash down the walls and the door.
 Hang an air freshner to keep it smelling good.

-You will find that having an organised cupboard will really help you and will keep your home in a much better order.
+You will find that having an organised cupboard will really help you and will keep your home in

 If you are lucky enough to have an upstairs cupboard this will be perfect for bedding, towels, laundry etc.